 - When solving tasks, what are we most concerned with? - Hopefully most of us are concerned with correctness.
-But to be considered an algorithm the procedure must be correct (although a designer needs to make sure of this). - Most of us are pretty concerned with time and time is actually the main concern in evaluating the efficiency of algorithms - Space is also a concern, which, for algorithms, means what is the maximium amount of memory the algorithm will require at any one time
+But to be considered an algorithm the procedure must be correct (although a designer needs to make sure of this). - Most of us are pretty concerned with time and time is actually the main concern in evaluating the efficiency of algorithms - Space is also a concern, which, for algorithms, means what is the maximum amount of memory the algorithm will require at any one time - We will focus on time, although for some problems, space can actually be the main concern.

-How do we Measure Efficiency?
+How do we Measure the Time of an Algorithm?